 Parameters versioning is automatic when the MlflowNodeHook is added to the hook list of the ProjectContext.
-The mlflow.yml configuration file has a parameter called flatten_dict_params which enables to log as distinct parameters the (key, value) pairs of a ''Dict''parameter.
+In kedro-mlflow==0.7.6, the mlflow.yml configuration file has a parameter called flatten_dict_params which enables to log as distinct parameters the (key, value) pairs of a '''Dict'' parameter.